How to show MHRA you're meeting good clinical practice (GCP) standards and what to expect from an inspection.

 GCP discussion forum

-MHRA GCP forum MHRA GCP forum can help you comply with the clinical trials regulations and GCP requirements by.
-The forum gives you an opportunity to discuss clinical trials and GCP requirements with other researchers.
+MHRA GCP forum MHRA GCP forum can help you comply with the clinical trials regulations and GCP requirements by providing an opportunity to discuss clinical trials and GCP requirements with other researchers.
+It also contains some useful FAQs.

 You can find the European Union directives, GCP and other guidance in Volume 10 of the rules governing medicinal products in the European Union